field33/owlish/README.md

 ## Usage

-owlib provides two APIs:
+owlish provides two APIs:

 1. A low level representation of OWL based on functional syntax
-   - This is exported in `owlib::owl::*`
+   - This is exported in `owlish::owl::*`
 2. A conceptional field33-specific api that concatenates OWL data for relevant types.
-   - This is exported in `owlib::api::*`
+   - This is exported in `owlish::api::*`

 ## Dev stuff